LiMinggang/madedit-mod/README.md

 * New: Copy file name without extension
 * New: Syntax highlight support for YAML, YANG
 * New: New Astyle options support(indent-after-parens, attach-closing-while)
-* New: Caret will keep in window after resize(Fix issue of alwasys showing file at the beginning on loading maximized)
+* New: Caret will keep in window after resize(Fix issue of always showing file at the beginning on loading maximized)
 * New: Update toggle-able menu items according to context(ReadOnly flag and Set selection)
 * New: Hex offset of char position
 * Fix: Minor bug on OpenFile again